 - 1. Gauze pads (at least 4 x 4 inches).

 - 2. Two large gauze pads (at least 8 x 10 inches).

 - 3. Box adhesive bandages (band-aids).

 - 4. One package gauze roller bandage at least 2 inches wide.

 - 5. Two triangular bandages.

 - 6. Wound cleaning agent such as sealed moistened towelettes.

-- Scissors.
+- 7. Scissors.

 - 8. At least one blanket.

-- Tweezers.
+- 9. Tweezers.

 - 10. Adhesive tape.

 - 11. Latex gloves.

 - 12. Resuscitation equipment such as resuscitation bag, airway, or pocket mask.

 - 13. Two elastic wraps.

 - 14. Splint.

 - 15. Directions for requesting emergency assistance.

 Remember the Goal: Recognize when help is needed and how to get it.
-Learn how and when to access the Emergency Medical Services (EMS) system, ie., 911, activate the emergency response plan, and to contact the Poison Control Center (1-800-222-1222).
+Learn how and when to access the EMS system, ie: 911, activate the emergency response plan, and to contact the Poison Control Center (1-800-222-1222).

 The faster you retrieve advanced care for the patient the higher the survival rates.
-If you're alone and in harm's way, then provide basic care before leaving (if possible) and activate EMS.
+If you're alone and/or in harm's way then provide basic care before leaving (if possible).
+Basic care such as: applying pressure to the body that's severely bleeding and opening an airway.
+These steps should be followed before attempting to activate the Emergency Response System.